Recession grips Hong Kong, protesters defiant | DW | 15.11.2019

 Hong Kong's government blamed the contraction on "local social incidents," saying they had taken a "heavy toll on consumption-related activities" and investment sentiment.

-It had been a "very severe blow to an economy already weakened by a synchronised global economic slowdown and US-Mainland [China] trade tensions," said Government Economist, Andrew Au in an accompanying press release.
+It had been a "very severe blow to an economy already weakened by a synchronised global economic slowdown and US-Mainland [China] trade tensions," said Government Economist, Andrew Au.

+The overall trend in the second quarter had been "mild growth of 0.4%, he noted in an press release.

 'Five-finger' demands